between books and cigarettes || JJK

 Jungkook frowns, his eyes darkening with immediate reluctance.
 "I'll walk you."

-"Jungkook, stay," you say, your voice carrying a rare, firm edge that surprises him.
+"Jungkook, stay," you say, your voice carrying a rare edge that surprises him.
 You soften it immediately with a gentle touch to his cheek.
 "Please.
 I'll go with Leah.
 Hang out with the guys.
-I’m just going to go straight to bed.
+I’m just gonna go straight to bed.
 I'll call you in the morning, okay?"

 "I will."
 You chuckle.
 He would.

-Ten minutes later, you aren't in bed.
-You are standing on the freezing, rusted metal of your dorm's fourth-floor fire escape, the wind biting through your thin tee; you shouldn’t have left your jacket on your chair.
-Your hands are trembling violently as you flick a silver lighter, the flame illuminating the dark, empty alleyway below.
-You press the cigarette to your lips and inhale, the harsh, burning smoke flooding your lungs.
-It stings, it tastes bitter, and it makes your chest ache with profound, suffocating waves of guilt.
+It's ten minutes later and you aren't in bed.
+You are standing on the freezing metal of your dorm's fourth-floor fire escape, the wind biting through your thin tee; you shouldn’t have left your jacket on your chair.
+Your hands are trembling as you flick a silver lighter, the flame illuminating the air around you.
+You press the cigarette to your lips and inhale, the harsh smoke burning your lungs.
+It stings, it tastes bitter, and it makes your chest ache with waves of guilt.

 You lean your forehead against the cold metal railing, staring out at the distant lights of Jungkook’s building across the quad.
 Tears prick the corners of your eyes, hot and angry, as you take another long drag.
 You are lying to him.
 You are rotting from the inside out with secrets and self-doubt, while he sits over there, completely, purely, and terribly in love with a girl who doesn't exist.

 The university library is supposed to be a sanctuary, but today it feels like a cage.
 You are surrounded by towers of leather-bound volumes, literary journals, and half-empty cups of lukewarm coffee.
-Your laptop screen glows blankly back at you, a cruel, flashing cursor mocking your complete inability to string together a single coherent sentence.
+Your laptop screen glows blankly back at you, cruel and mocking your complete inability to string together a single coherent sentence.

-But your brain feels entirely blocked, clogged by a thick, suffocating fog of inadequacy.
+But your brain feels entirely blocked.
+It's clogged by a thick fog.
 You keep thinking about Jungkook’s perfect legal brief from earlier this week.
-You keep thinking about how he handles his workload with a calm, systemic efficiency, while you are here, unravelling over a mere two-thousand-word analysis.
+You keep thinking about how he effortlessly handles his workload, whilst here you are, unravelling over a mere two-thousand-word analysis.

 "Staring at a blank document won't magically make the words appear, you know."

 You flinch, your head snapping up.
 Standing at the end of your study desk is a girl.
 She is older, probably a fourth- or fifth-year, dressed in a perfectly tailored tweed blazer and carrying a stack of texts.
-Her hair is sleek, her makeup flawless, and she carries herself with that distinct, high-class confidence that practically screams that she has her life together.
+Her hair is sleek, her makeup flawless, and she carries herself with a distinct, high-class confidence.
 The more you look at her, the more familiar her face becomes.

 Oh.